datareporter-gmbh/webcare-gtm-template/README.md

 # Installation

-Just add this tag with trigger "All Pages" to your GTM configuration, copy your license key into the "WebCare CMP Id" field and you are ready to go.
+Just add this tag with trigger "Consent Initialization - All Pages" to your GTM configuration, copy your license key into the "WebCare CMP Id" field and you are ready to go.